top of page

 Under my Safeguarding review (I hold a Level 3 certificate in Safeguarding Children), I have looked at all areas of Safeguarding including and not limited to: child protection, anti-bullying policies, managing volunteers and parents who stay in the setting, use of mobile phones, cameras and other electronic devices with imaging and sharing capabilities, health and safety, whistle blowing, safe internet use, fabricated illness, domestic abuse, intimate care, staff conduct, managing allegations against myself or another member of my family, building design, and safer recruitment and selection if I choose to work with an assistant in the future.

-I attended Level 3 Safeguarding training 28/2/2009, 26/3/2011, 14/1/2012, 14/7/2014, 15/5/2017, 3/12/2020.
-I hold certificates for BCP Safeguarding training (Dec 2023), Leading and Managing your setting, effective induction (Apr 2024), Leading and Managing your setting, effective supervision (Jun 2024), Leading and Managing your setting, effective appraisal (Jun 2024), Learning from Serious Case Reviews Level 3 Safeguarding (Apr 2023), Child Sexual Exploitation (Jan 2023), Level 1 Child Criminal Exploitation and County Lines (Jan 2023), Female Genital Mutilation (Jan 2023), Oral Health (Jun 2022), Dental Hygiene and Oral Health in The Early Years (Mar 2022), Parental Conflict (Feb 2022), Families under Pressure (Feb 2022), Strategies to support families under pressure (Feb 2022), Staff Safeguarding Training (Oct 2020), Safeguarding Children who are Disabled (Apr 2020), Child Protection Processes (Apr 2020), Drugs and Alcohol Awareness (Apr 2020), Child Sexual Exploitation (Apr 2020), Emotional Abuse (Apr 2020), Honour Based Violence and Forced Marriage (Apr 2020), Introduction to the EYFS – Safeguarding and Welfare Requirements (Jan 2020), Child Protection Investigations training (May 2017), Mental Health Awareness training (May 2017), Physical Abuse training (Feb 2017), Domestic Abuse (Apr 2020, Aug 2018), Female Genital Mutilation (Apr2018), Pacey Safeguarding training (Feb 2016), Safer Working Practice (Jan 2015) and Safer Recruitment (Jul 2020, Nov 2017).
+I attended Level 3 Safeguarding training 28/2/2009, 26/3/2011, 14/1/2012, 14/7/2014, 15/5/2017, 3/12/2020, 15/3/2025.
+I hold certificates for BCP Safeguarding Level 2 training Dec 2023 and March 2025, Leading and Managing your setting, effective induction (Apr 2024), Leading and Managing your setting, effective supervision (Jun 2024), Leading and Managing your setting, effective appraisal (Jun 2024), Learning from Serious Case Reviews Level 3 Safeguarding (Apr 2023), Child Sexual Exploitation (Jan 2023), Level 1 Child Criminal Exploitation and County Lines (Jan 2023), Female Genital Mutilation (Jan 2023), Oral Health (Jun 2022), Dental Hygiene and Oral Health in The Early Years (Mar 2022), Parental Conflict (Feb 2022), Families under Pressure (Feb 2022), Strategies to support families under pressure (Feb 2022), Staff Safeguarding Training (Oct 2020), Safeguarding Children who are Disabled (Apr 2020), Child Protection Processes (Apr 2020), Drugs and Alcohol Awareness (Apr 2020), Child Sexual Exploitation (Apr 2020), Emotional Abuse (Apr 2020), Honour Based Violence and Forced Marriage (Apr 2020), Introduction to the EYFS – Safeguarding and Welfare Requirements (Jan 2020), Child Protection Investigations training (May 2017), Mental Health Awareness training (May 2017), Physical Abuse training (Feb 2017), Domestic Abuse (Apr 2020, Aug 2018), Female Genital Mutilation (Apr2018), Pacey Safeguarding training (Feb 2016), Safer Working Practice (Jan 2015), Safer Recruitment (Jul 2020, Nov 2017) and Early Years Safeguarding Forum for Designated Safeguarding Leads and DDSLs (March 2025).

 I completed ‘Prevent’ training on 16/4/2020, 25/2/2017 and 8/6/2016 and ‘British Values’ training on 15/6/2017 and 18/5/2016 and keep up to date with changes in legislation.